MyBord/mybord-client/docs/projectManagement.md

 ### C. Medium

   * clicking on a link for a page that you are already on does not re-render the page
+  * Cards show up after logging in.
+To replicate:
+    * Start a new, logged out session.
+    * As part of the same session: 1.
+Login.
+After the app loads, 2. log out.
+3. Login again.
+    * After #3, logging in again, the cards show show up immediately.
+This is not desired.
   * popover
     * If the popover is of trigger type 'hover', then when you hover from the child item to the popover content, the popover will hide again because there is a gap between the child and